 10 years later her self employed career has had many new twists and turns and has taken Emily on a creative adventure of trade and travel.
 Emily's work was invited to be featured in Vogue Magazine in 2012.
 She began at another market on a Saturday and slowly built her online shop to begin to sell work worldwide.
 Wild Flower Trading was created in 2014, the fair trade business that sees her travel to India every two years.
-Her stall has appeared at Glastonbury Festival and WOMAD to name but a few and her business continues to grow through hard work and sheer determination!
+Her stall has appeared at Glastonbury Festival and WOMAD to name but a few and her business continues to grow through her hard work and sheer determination!

 Now trading at large Christmas Markets and in Summer months trading at Festivals in the UK, Emily now tends to create her jewellery in the quieter trading months being January to April and Sep to Oct.

 Ian and Emily plan to marry in 2018 in Northumberland with the wedding party back at the house in the meadow next to their garden.